dejanbatanjac/dejanbatanjac.github.io/_posts/2019-04-22-Batch norm.md

 There are few things important for the batch norm (BN):

 * Apply BN to a single layer for every mini batch
-* Normalize the output from the layer activations
+* Normalize the output from the batch activations
-* Multiply normalized output by parameter weight
+* Multiply normalized output by parameter called `weight`
-* Add to all of that the parameter bias
+* Add to all of that the parameter `bias`

 We can express this as: